Why is my Nespresso blinking orange light and how to Fix?

 1. During coffee preparation

-Make sure the machine is properly locked and that a new undamaged capsule is inserted into the machine.
+Make sure the machine is locked properly and has a new, undamaged capsule inside.

 If the light is still on, try inserting a new coffee pod, lock it, and press the button.